 - No Hot or Cold Spots: The compressor of a VRF HVAC system is designed to evaluate the cooling requirement of each zone.
 It sends the right amount of refrigerant to every area of the home.
 This helps ensure consistent comfort and avoids hot or cold spots in your home.

 - Compact Design: VRF HVAC systems do not usually need ducts.
 They feature smaller air handlers which take up less wall and ceiling space than traditional HVACs.

 - Modern Controls: Residential systems come with mobile control technology that allows you to adjust temperature settings remotely from your mobile device.
 Commercial systems feature built-in controls.
 Thanks to these controls, you won’t need pricey building management software.

-- Heat and Cool At the Same Time: A VRF HVAC system captures residual heat produced during the cooling process and redirects it to other areas of the building that need heat.
+- Heat and Cool at the Same Time: A VRF HVAC system captures residual heat produced during the cooling process and redirects it to other areas of the building that need heat.
 This feature comes in handy when you want to cool one space while heating another.
 VRF HVAC systems are smarter, more efficient, and more convenient than traditional HVAC systems.
-They keep the overall feeling of your home in mind ensuring that you are able to stay cozy no matter the need.
+They keep the overall feeling of your home in mind ensuring that you can stay cozy no matter the need.

 Are you looking for a trustworthy HVAC company near you to help you tackle a VRF system install?
 Look no further than Cozy Home Services.
 Whether you have a minor problem or an HVAC repair nightmare, our team has you covered.
 To consult one of our experienced technicians, call us at 707-518-9443.